Tax Guide for Florists

 • Make annual sales of merchandise in California, or for delivery in California exceeding $500,000.*

-* On and after April 25, 2019, a retailer is considered engaged in business in all districts that impose a district tax if in the preceding or current calendar year the retailer and all persons related to the retailer pursuant to Internal Revenue Code section 267(b) and the regulations thereunder have total combined sales of merchandise in this state or for delivery in this state that exceed $500,000.
+* A retailer is considered engaged in business in all districts that impose a district tax if in the preceding or current calendar year the retailer and all persons related to the retailer, under Internal Revenue Code section 267(b) and the regulations thereunder, have total combined sales of merchandise in this state or for delivery in this state that exceed $500,000.
 All retailers meeting this threshold are responsible for collecting and paying district tax on taxable sales made for delivery in any district that imposes a district tax.

 For more information on being engaged in business and to find the correct district tax rates, please see publication 44, District Taxes (Sales and Use Taxes) or our Local and District Tax Guide for Retailers.